taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 ## Testing Specific Experiments

-To test/QA specific experiment and varation combinations use the `TaplyticsOptionTestExperiments` start option with a  `NSDictionary` containing keys of the experiment names, and values of variation names (or `baseline`).
+To test/QA specific experiment and variation combinations use the `TaplyticsOptionTestExperiments` start option with a  `NSDictionary` containing keys of the experiment names, and values of variation names (or `baseline`).

 ```objc
 [Taplytics startTaplyticsAPIKey:@"API_KEY" options:@{